Sergeant York (film): Plot

-Before America's entry into World War I, Alvin York is a poor, young farmer in rural Tennessee, living with his widowed mother, sister, and younger brother.
-Alvin's leisure time is spent fighting and getting drunk with friends.
+Before America's entry into World War I, Alvin York is a poor, young farmer in rural Tennessee, living with his widowed mother Mary Elizabeth, sister Rosie, and younger brother George.
+He spends his time fighting and getting drunk with friends.
 Alvin's goal is to purchase a piece of farmland, fertile "bottomland".
-Alvin works hard to acquire the price for the land, and is given an extension by the owner.
-Alvin's sharpshooting skills enable him to raise the money needed, but the owner reneges, making Alvin angry and bitter.
-En route to seek revenge, Alvin and his mule are struck by lightning.
-The incident prompts Alvin's conversion to Christianity.
+He works hard to acquire the price for the land, and is given an extension by the owner Nate Tomkins.
+His sharpshooting skills enable him to raise the money needed, but Nate reneges, making Alvin seek revenge, only for him and his mule to be struck by lightning, prompting him to rejoin his church.

 When the U.S. enters World War I, Alvin seeks exemption as a conscientious objector, which is denied.
-Alvin is torn between fighting for his country and the biblical prohibition against killing.
+He is torn between fighting for his country and the biblical prohibition against killing.
 His sympathetic commanding officer gives him leave to go home and come to a decision.
-Alvin reconciles his moral conflict after reading the biblical injunction to "render unto Caesar the things that are Caesar's, and unto God the things that are God's."
+He reconciles his moral conflict after reading the biblical injunction to "render unto Caesar the things that are Caesar's, and unto God the things that are God's."

-During the Meuse–Argonne offensive, York's qualms vanish when he sees his friends and comrades being killed as they assault a strong German position.
-With his superiors dead or incapacitated, he takes charge.
-He infiltrates the German lines by himself and finds a position that lets him enfilade the main German defensive trench.
+During the Meuse–Argonne offensive, Alvin's qualms vanish when he sees his friends and comrades being killed as they assault a strong German position.
+With all of his superiors dead or incapacitated, he takes charge.
+He infiltrates the German lines by himself and finds a position that enfilades the main German defensive trench.
 He kills so many German soldiers that they eventually surrender to him en masse.
-One of the prisoners of war treacherously grenades Alvin's good friend, "Pusher" Ross, and is gunned down by York.
+After a prisoner of war treacherously throws a grenade that kills Alvin's good friend, "Pusher" Ross, Alvin shoots him dead.
 He and the handful of survivors from his unit lead their many captives behind their lines, but have a hard time finding anyone to take the Germans off their hands.
 The officer who finally does is astonished to learn that so few men captured so many of the enemy.

-York is decorated and hailed as a national hero, but desires to return home.
+Alvin is decorated and hailed as a national hero, feted in Europe, New York, and Washington, D.C., but he desires to return home.
 He rejects commercial offers that would make him wealthy, explaining that he could not take money for doing his duty.
-York returns home to marry his fiancée, Gracie.
+He returns home to marry his fiancée, Gracie Williams.
 To his surprise, the state has purchased the bottomland farm and built a house for Gracie and him.